tchungg/MGTC28-Group-Project/README.md

 - Need state 3 has the largest decrease in sales from 2022 - 2023 at a decline of $2.7M

-To further analyze this need state, we have calculated the inventory turnover rate, sales channel optimization & investigated the trade spend to gather insights.
+To further analyze this need state, we have calculated the inventory turnover rate, and sales channel optimization & investigated the trade spend to gather insights.

 **Inventory Turnover Rate Analysis**

 [Notebook](https://github.com/tchungg/MGTC28_Group_Project/blob/ab32ca621cf07ed842d99a848318216fa6d185b1/Inventory%20Turnover%20Rate%20Analysis.ipynb)]